wbx200/PUI2016_wbx200/HW8_wbx200/README.md

 #Assignment 1
-I worked with my group - Kelsey Reid, Matt Sloane, and Marc Toneatto.
+I worked with my group - Kelsey Reid, Matt Sloane, Marc Toneatto, and Ozgur Akkas.
 We started working on the homework during the class session, based off the skeleton notebook provided.
 I referenced Yao Wang's code extensively, and made sure to understand all the concepts as laid out in his notebook for this assignment.
 #Assignment 2
 I peer-reviewed the plots of the two students assigned to me.
 I provided comments and feedback and incorporated them into review files -